Avoid One Thing

 Avoid One Thing is a punk band that started as a side project by The Mighty Mighty Bosstones' bassist Joe Gittleman.
 The Boston-based group's first album, titled Avoid One Thing, was released in 2002 on Side One Dummy Records.
 The album was written and recorded almost solely by Gittleman.
 Gittleman assembled a band with which to tour and play his music.
 Before the release of the band's next album in 2004, the band went through several lineup changes.
 John Lynch joined the band after Dave Karcich's death due to a sudden brain aneurysm.
 Later, Delano left and the band continued as a three-piece.
-The trio returned to the studio and released Chopstick Bridge on May 4, 2004.
+The trio returned to the studio and released Chopstick Bridge in 2004.
 The album reflected the combined efforts of all three band members and sounds vastly different from their first in many respects; Amy Griffin and Gittleman even split lead vocals on a few tracks.
 After the release of this album, the band toured until February 2005 before going on hiatus.
 Since that time, Griffin has been playing guitar for Darkbuster and Gittleman has moved to Los Angeles and is once again a member of the reunited Bosstones.
 Paul Delano underwent emergency surgery in 2006 and a series of benefit shows were held.
 John Lynch has since joined up with David Minehan and is now playing drums for The Neighborhoods.

 The Bouncing Souls covered the song "Lean on Sheena" on their 2006 The Gold Record.

 The band got back together and released a new record in September 2019 titled Right Here Where You Left Me on Big Rig Records.